postmanlabs/labs-docs/src/pages/docs/administration/upgrading-to-v8.md

 * Access new features and updates because new feature development will be based on [Postman v8](https://www.postman.com/downloads/release-notes/).

-> Once your team migrates to Postman v7 (or above), the native apps 5.x and 6.x versions and Chrome app 5.x versions will stop syncing and all [collaboration features](https://learning.postman.com/docs/collaborating-in-postman/collaboration-intro) will stop working and all members of the team need to update their apps to Postman v7 (or above) to continue collaborating.
+> Once your team migrates to Postman v7 or above, the native apps 5.x and 6.x versions and Chrome app 5.x versions will stop syncing and all [collaboration features](https://learning.postman.com/docs/collaborating-in-postman/collaboration-intro) will stop working and all members of the team need to update their apps to Postman v7 or above to continue collaborating.

 **Note:** The migration decision is restricted to the team admin.
 If you are a Postman team member(non-admin) and are not on Postman v8, please contact your admin to migrate to Postman v8.